Maple Syrup Open House is March 11, 2018.

-Free pancake breakfast with real, homemade, pure maple syrup from the camp property.
-Visit the Sugar Shack, Taste homemade ice-cream, tour a camp cabin, and send kids to camp when you buy some syrup to take home with you.
+Free pancake breakfast with real, homemade, pure maple syrup compliments of our hard-working maple season volunteers!
+Visit the Sugar Shack, enjoy homemade ice cream, tour a camp cabin, and send kids to camp when you buy some syrup to take home with you.

 10 am : Open House Begins